-Alicia Barrón is a contributing writer for The Copper Courier.
-She's from the border town of Nogales, Arizona, and has worked in journalism for over 20 years, starting at 3TV/azfamily.
-Most recently, she was a staff writer at Upworthy and Buzzfeed.
+Alicia Barrón is a Reporter for Copper Courier and The Americano.
+She's from the border town of Nogales, Arizona and has worked in journalism for 20 years, starting at 3TV/azfamily.
+Most recently, she was a staff writer at Upworthy and BuzzFeed.